Dipper-Labs/docs/docs/en/get-started/how-to-become-validator.md

 Therefore, at least 990000pdip needs to be mortgaged.
 You can use your own account to collateral yourself, or you can let other accounts collateral to your verifier.
 Here are shown separately:

-Here you need to use the validator address corresponding to the lucy account in step 4. operator_address: dipvaloper18q4pv9qvmqx7dcd2jq3dl3d0755urk8300709e
+Here you need to use the validator address corresponding to the jackson account in step 4. operator_address: dipvaloper18q4pv9qvmqx7dcd2jq3dl3d0755urk8300709e

 ### Delegate 990000pdip